Electrical Safety - Basic Information

-- Suspend power cords over aisles or work areas to eliminate stumbling or tripping hazards.
+- Suspend extension cords temporarily during use over aisles or work areas to eliminate stumbling or tripping hazards.

 - Replace open front plugs with dead front plugs.
 Dead front plugs are sealed and present less danger of shock or short circuit.

 - Do not use light duty extension cords in a non-residential situation.

-- Do not carry electrical tools by the power cord.
+- Do not carry or lift up electrical equipment by the power cord.

-- Do not tie power cords in tight knots.
+- Do not tie cords in tight knots.
 Knots can cause short circuits and shocks.
 Loop the cords or use a twist lock plug.

-A Ground Fault Circuit Interrupter (GFCI) works by detecting any loss of electrical current in a circuit (e.g., it will trip at a maximum of 6mA).
+A Class A Ground Fault Circuit Interrupter (GFCI) works by detecting any loss of electrical current in a circuit (e.g., it will trip at a maximum of 6mA).
 When a loss is detected, the GFCI turns the electricity off before severe injuries or electrocution can occur.
-A painful shock may occur during the time that it takes for the GFCI to cut off the electricity so it is important to use the GFCI as an extra protective measure rather than a replacement for safe work practices.
+A painful non-fatal shock may occur during the time that it takes for the GFCI to cut off the electricity so it is important to use the GFCI as an extra protective measure rather than a replacement for safe work practices.

-GFCI wall outlets can be installed in place of standard outlets to protect against electrocution for just that outlet, or a series of outlets in the same branch.
+GFCI wall outlets can be installed in place of standard outlets to protect against electrocution for just that outlet, or a series of outlets in the same branch circuit.
 A GFCI Circuit Breaker can be installed on some circuit breaker electrical panels to protect an entire branch circuit.
-Plug-in GFCIs can be plugged into wall outlets where appliances will be used.
+Portable in-line plug-in GFCIs can be plugged into wall outlets where appliances will be used.

 It is important that you follow the manufacturer's instructions with respect to the use of a GFCI.
 Test permanently wired GFCIs monthly, and portable devices before each use.
 Use a GFCI tester.
 You may also test by pressing the "test" and "reset" buttons.
-Plug a "night light" or lamp into the GFCI-protected wall outlet (the light should be turned on), then press the "TEST" button on the GFCI.
+Plug a "night light" or lamp into the GFCI-protected wall outlet (the light should turn on), then press the "TEST" button on the GFCI.
 If the GFCI is working properly, the light should go out.
 If not, have the GFCI repaired or replaced.
-Reset the GFCI to restore power.
+Press the "RESET" button on the GFCI to restore power.